MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/overview-policy.md

 ---

-# Overview of the Azure Information Protection policy
+# Overview of the Azure Information Protection classic client policies

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >
 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

 > [!NOTE]
-> The Azure Information Protection policy applies to the Azure Information Protection client (classic) and not the Azure Information Protection unified labeling client.
+> The Azure Information Protection policy applies to the Azure Information Protection classic client, and not the Azure Information Protection unified labeling client.
 Not sure of the difference between these clients?
 See this [FAQ](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
 >
 > If you are looking for information about sensitivity labels, see the Microsoft 365 Compliance documentation.
 For example, [Learn about sensitivity labels](/microsoft-365/compliance/sensitivity-labels).